tjcchen/nginx-best-practice/nginx-oos/intro.md

 curl http://checkip.amazonaws.com

 # after service is up, then we can access ip address to see server up information
+# and with `master process`, and `worker process` started
 eg: http://35.172.190.158/

+# nginx service script
+vi /usr/lib/systemd/system/nginx.service

+# restart the machine (do not use in production)
+reboot
 ```

 # Links